Movie Theater Business Model | How Do Movie Theaters Make Money

 Eatery and Snacks

 A theatre has also added snacks to its revenue streams.
 It now also provides people with snacks for some extra bucks.
 The eatery can be assessed before the movie starts, in the middle of the movie (during the intermission break), or whenever the customer wants.
-However, this source of revenue is as per the customer’s needs, and even then it also has become a strong money medium.
+However, this source of revenue is as per the customer’s needs, and even then, it has also become a strong money medium.
 The reason is the price differences of the articles that you buy while enjoying a movie.

 Yes, the snacks that you buy at the eatery at a movie theatre are significantly higher than the maximum retail price that you may find in a regular market.
 I am sure you must have noticed that by yourself, the prices are exorbitant.